matsim-eth/discrete-mode-choice/README.md

 | Release `0.10.1`     | `1.0.9-matsim10`  | [![Build Status](https://travis-ci.org/matsim-eth/discrete-mode-choice.svg?branch=master-10)](https://travis-ci.org/matsim-eth/discrete-mode-choice) |

 Alternatively, you can clone this repository and use the current development version from the `develop` branch.
-Currently, it is `1.0.10-dev`.
+Currently, it is `1.0.10-dev` and compatible with MATSim `12.0-2020w08`.
 However, we recommend using the DMC extension with a stable version of MATSim.

 To use the Discrete Mode Choice extension you first need to add the ETH MATSim Bintray repository to your `pom.xml`: